 Can you prove that measuring and monitoring people’s performance actually does improve the performance of the organisation?
 I’ll be you can’t.
 A very fundamental dynamic prevents it.

-Using measures to monitor people generally means that a manager has selected some measures of someone’s productivity or effectiveness or efficiency or skills or whatever, and is using those measures in performance review meetings to “performance manage” the person.
+Using measures to monitor people generally means that a manager has selected some measures of someone’s productivity or effectiveness or efficiency or skills, or whatever.
+And they are using those measures in performance review meetings or performance appraisals, to “performance manage” the person.

 This “performance managing” might include:

 - Giving them bonuses, promotions or other rewards for good performance.